Myanmar Armys business Empire Fuels Atrocities: UN Probe - UrduPoint

 But the companies do not release full financial results to the public, shielding themselves from public scrutiny.

-The UN probe argued the army's "business empire" allows it to evade accountability and oversight.
+The UN probe argued that the army's "business empire" allows it to evade accountability and oversight.

-They later helped finance development projects, assisting the military to "erase evidence of Rohingya belonging to Myanmar".
+They later helped finance development projects to help the military "erase evidence of Rohingya belonging to Myanmar".

-"It's not as though businesses didn't know what was going on.
-They did," he said.

-The report demanded criminal investigations into these companies and urged for a complete ban on arms sales to Myanmar.
+The report called for criminal investigations into these companies and urged for a complete ban on arms sales to Myanmar.

 Watchdog Global Witness called the report a rallying cry.